jimrobinson/httpclient/README.md

 import "time"
 ```

-Decide on a timeout for your client, and create a new *HttpClient to
+Decide on a timeout for your client, and create a new
-dispatch your requests:
+*httpclient.Client to dispatch your requests:

 ```go
 timeout := time.Duration(1 * time.Second)